Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 # Duplicate Analysis Report for Terminal Velocity

 ## Objective
-To initiate the deduplication process for the "Terminal Velocity" mission, I will focus on the first step of content duplication detection.
-Here’s the plan:
+To initiate the deduplication process for the "Terminal Velocity" mission, I will focus on identifying and analyzing potential duplicate content within the narrative files.
+Here are the first three steps I will take:

 1. **Scan Narrative Files for Duplicates**: I will analyze the existing narrative files to identify semantically similar content and partial overlaps.
 This will involve assessing thematic relevance and contextual overlap.